okayama1/ETC5513_2022_Assignment2/README.md

  # Due date

-- Assignment is due on Friday May 1 at 1pm.
+- Assignment is due on Wednesday April 27 at 4:30pm (Melbourne time).
 Late submissions will not be accepted.
 - By the due date all the changes in your repo needs to be merged to the master branch.
 - If GitHub repos are modified after the submission date.
 The assignment will be marked with a 0.